Graduate salaries across the industry vary depending upon role and employer.

 Many employers respect the value of a hospitality qualification when it comes to differentiating between applicants, and some look for graduates who have either a relevant qualification or relevant work experience such as an internship or part-time job.
 However, applying with a hospitality-related degree is unlikely to significantly increase your salary over that of other applicants at entry-level.

-A hospitality degree is that it lends itself to a number of different careers, ranging from conference centre management to event planning.
+One of the main career benefits of a hospitality degree is that it lends itself to a number of different careers, ranging from conference centre management to event planning.
 You could consider a broad selection of employers.
 Most positions vary in salary according to employer and your experience – if your hospitality degree included a year in industry you’ll be ahead of the competition.